Faculty: Directing

 She spent the next several years casting low budget movies until making the transition into television, primarily specializing in prestige dramas.
 She has had the good fortune to work with some of the most well respected creators and showrunners in television, including David E. Kelley, John Wells, Jason Katims and Matthew Weiner.
 She has been nominated 7 times for the Emmy and has been honored by her peers in the Casting Society of America with 5 Artios award nominations.

 Her past credits include Mad Men, The West Wing, Bosch, Turn: Washington’s Spies, The Right Stuff, Outerbanks, Parenthood, and The Romanoffs.
-Her most recent projects are the Bob Odenkirk starrer Lucky Hank on AMC and the upcoming FX miniseries Shogun.
+Her most recent projects are the Bob Odenkirk starrer Lucky Hank on AMC and the FX miniseries Shogun.

 She holds a Bachelor's degree from Stanford University.